File Formats#

 LBMArray#

-For Light Beads Microscopy stacks where z-planes are interleaved as ScanImage channels.
+Light Beads Microscopy with z-planes interleaved as ScanImage channels.

-# - dz: Must be user-supplied (not in ScanImage metadata for LBM)
+# note: dz must be user-supplied (not in ScanImage metadata for LBM)

 PiezoArray#